-For structures with 100% dynamic testing, the cost of supplying and installing internal gauges or attaching external gauges to each pile for dynamic load tests is included in the cost of the pile and no separate payment will be made.
+For structures with 100% dynamic testing, the cost of supplying and installing internal gauges or attaching external gauges to each pile for dynamic load tests on production piles-is included in the cost of the pile3 and no separate payment will be made.

-For structures without 100% dynamic testing, the cost of supplying and installing internal gauges or attaching external gauges to each production pile for dynamic load testing prior to initial driving, authorized by the Engineer, will be 20 feet of additional pile.
+For structures without 100% dynamic testing, payment the cost of supplying and installing internal gauges or attaching external gauges for internal gauges or attaching equipment to each production pile for dynamic load testing prior to initial driving, authorized by the Engineer, will be 20 feet of additional pile.
 No payment will be made for attaching dynamic testing equipment for set-checks or redrives.